inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

    - use the script
    - the result files (log files)

-We use the :ned:`NeuralNetworkErrorModelTrainingDatasetGenerator` module for this purpose.
-The dataset generation is specified in the generate-training-dataset.ini file, with the network defined in GenerateNeuralNetworkErrorModelTrainingDataset.ned:
+We use the :ned:`NeuralNetworkErrorModelTrainingDatasetGenerator` module to create the dataset.
+The dataset generation is specified in the ``generate-training-dataset.ini`` file, with the network defined in :download:`GenerateNeuralNetworkErrorModelTrainingDataset.ned <../GenerateNeuralNetworkErrorModelTrainingDataset.ned>`:

 .. literalinclude:: ../GenerateNeuralNetworkErrorModelTrainingDataset.ned
    :start-at: GenerateNeuralNetworkErrorModelTrainingDataset
    :end-before: connections
    :language: ned

 The :ned:`NeuralNetworkErrorModelTrainingDatasetGenerator` uses the radio module in the network to simulate receptions.
-It has parameters for packet length, the number of interfering signals, the mean and stddev of the interfering signal and background noise power, the repeat count.
+It has parameters for packet length, the number of interfering signals, the mean and stddev of the interfering signals, background noise power, and the repeat count.

 ..
 Here are the two configurations in generate-training-dataset.ini for generating the training data for :ned:`ApskRadio` and 802.11:

 ..
 The simulations that generate the training data are defined in generate-training-dataset.ini.

-There are two configurations in generate-training-dataset.ini, ``ApskRadio`` and ``Ieee802.11Radio``.
+There are two configurations in :download:`generate-training-dataset.ini <../generate-training-dataset.ini>`, ``ApskRadio`` and ``Ieee802.11Radio``.
 The following are some excerpts from these configurations.

 ..
 The following are some excerpts from generate-training-dataset.ini for the 802.11 configuration.